Contact Us Today (424) 372-3112

 Watson DUI Murder

-Watson DUI Murder Charges in California – Penal Code Section 187
+Watson DUI Murder Charges in CA - Penal Code 187 PC

-In California, a DUI murder charge is known as a “Watson murder,” which is a second-degree murder that the prosecutor can file in cases where you were driving under the influence of alcohol or drugs and another person is killed.
+In California, a DUI murder charge, commonly referred to as a “Watson murder,” is a profoundly serious second-degree murder that the prosecutor can file in cases where you were driving under the influence of alcohol or drugs and another person was killed.

 The name “Watson murder” comes from a California Supreme Court case called People v.
 Watson, where the court ruled a DUI driver causing a fatal accident can be convicted of murder if they acted with “implied malice.”